 Arboretum Tour

-"A designated collection of trees and other woody plants that are made available for education, scientific research, ornamental and even artistic endeavors."
+An arboretum is a designated collection of trees and other woody plants, curated for education, scientific research and enjoyment.

 How will you enjoy the arboretum today?